dotnet/iot/src/devices/Vcnl4040/README.md

     /// Iavg = Ipeak * duty, e.g. Iavg = 100 mA * 1/40 = 2.5mA.
     /// The duty ratio has no influence on the detection range.
     /// Multi-pulse: 8 haben keinen Effekt, 2 oder 4 Pulse direkt hinter einander, Gesamtintervall bleibt unverändert

+This duty cycle also determines how fast the application reacts when an object appears in, or is removed from, the proximity zone.

+Reaction time is also determined by the number of counts that must be exceeded before an interrupt is set.
+This is possible to define with proximity persist: PS_PERS.
+Possible values are from 1 to 4.